-Find out if you qualify for the Energy Savings Opportunity Scheme (ESOS), how to comply, and about ESOS phase 2.
+Find out if you qualify for ESOS and how to comply.

 ESOS is a mandatory energy assessment scheme for organisations in the UK that meet the qualification criteria.
 The Environment Agency is the UK scheme administrator.